Ariete: Powerplant and drivetrain

 The Ariete's independent suspension system consists of 14 torsion bars with suspension arms, 10 hydraulic shock absorbers (installed on roadwheels numbers 1, 2, 3, 6 and 7), and 14 friction dampers.

+The tracks were supplied by KNDS Tracks.

 History

 Further development

 During the first years of adoption, the Ariete MBT showed some deficiencies regarding the powerplant.
-While the original V12 1,250 hp FIAT-Iveco MTCA (Modular Turbo-Charged Aftercooler) was a coupling of two of the V6 engines used by several Italian Army vehicles such as the Centauro tank destroyer and the Dardo IFV, it produced less power than the most advanced contemporary western designs.
+While the original V12 1,250 hp FIAT-Iveco MTCA (Modular Turbo-Charged Aftercooler) was a coupling of two of the V6 engines used by several Italian Army vehicles such as the B1 Centauro tank destroyer and the Dardo IFV, it produced less power than the most advanced contemporary western designs.
 The Ariete's engine had to run at a high RPM to perform well, thus reducing the operating time between failures.

 Moreover, to retain a good power-to-weight ratio, the total weight of the tank had to be kept below 60 tonnes.
 The relatively light weight of the Ariete helped lower consumption and facilitated the transport and mobility of the MBT (especially over bridges).
 This was obtained partially at the expense of the thickness of the armour that, only partially compensated by the good ballistic shape of the vehicle, raised some doubt about its ability to survive in the harshest environments.

 As an improvement, Iveco developed a new version of the MTCA engine.
 The stroke was lengthened, increasing displacement to 30 litres, with a new common rail direct fuel injection system along a new double turbocharger, increasing power output to 1600 hp at 1,800 rpm (with an electronically reduced torque of 5,500 N·m, maintained from 1,100 to 1,800 rpm to reduce damage to the transmission) and further reducing fuel consumption.
 The new engine had to be adopted during the first general revision of the existing vehicles, but seems to have been blocked by technical and financial problems.
 As for the armour, Oto Melara developed two different sets (with different thickness levels, depending upon mission nature) of adjunctive armour, shown for the first time at Eurosatory 2002.

-Ariete AMV
+Ariete C2

 In the early 2000s, the Italian Army was interested in developing a new version of Ariete (C2 Ariete or Ariete Mk.
 2 designations were considered) which would enter service over the following years with the planned acquisition of 300 units.
-Budget limitations drastically reduced the number of improved Ariete (order reduced to 200) and eventually caused the subsequent cancellation of the program.
+Budget limitations drastically reduced the number of improved Ariete (order reduced to 200) and eventually caused the cancellation of the program.
 The planned improvements were therefore to be applied to the C1 Ariete during the future major revisions.

-The Ariete AMV is a mid life update (Ammodernamento di Mezza Vita) of the Ariete for 125 units and includes: